MELISSA BLOCK, Host:

 MARGOT ADLER: The New York City Department of Education, which e-mailed elementary school principals last week, said many - more than 65 - have already expressed interest in the new tests.
 Jim Liebman, the chief accountability officer at the Department of Education, says city schools have already been doing literacy assessments in the early years.

-Mr. JIM LIEBMAN (Chief Accountability Officer, New York City Department of Education): So, we're adding four new tools in literacy and five new tools in math.
+JIM LIEBMAN: So, we're adding four new tools in literacy and five new tools in math.

-Mr. MARK WEPRIN (Assembly Member, Queens, New York): What they've started to do is to turn our schools into Stanley Kaplan test prep factories.
+MARK WEPRIN: What they've started to do is to turn our schools into Stanley Kaplan test prep factories.

 ADLER: Mark Weprin is a Democratic assemblyman from Queens and a parent of children in both elementary school and middle school.
 He's worried that five to seven-year-olds will spend too much time doing test prep.